Anthem Cigna Merger

 - 12.9 million Dental members

 - 7.5 million Pharmacy members

 - 7.5 million insured by Group Disability

 More than 1 million partnerships with medical professionals and facilities including:

 - 89,000 participating behavioral health care professionals

 Cigna Individual Health Insurance

-As far as their individual health insurance plans, Cigna has been in this field for only a few years, after having been most notably known as a large HMO company and Group health insurance carrier.
+Cigna only began selling individual policies in the mid-2000s, after having been most notably known as a large HMO company and Group health insurance carrier.
 Cigna has since become one of our nation’s largest health insurance companies, and their network is enormous.